aim-rsf/browseMetadata/README.md

 > It is "managed by Health Data Research UK in collaboration with the UK Health Data Research Alliance."

-> "a search-engine or ‘portal’ to help you find health datasets that exist in the UK"
+> It is "a search-engine or ‘portal’ to help you find health datasets that exist in the UK"

 > "The datasets that are discoverable through the Gateway are from organisations in the NHS, research institutes and charities, which are part of the UK Health Data Research Alliance."